codyjrivera/int-dreal-artifact/OVERVIEW.md

 `eth_colrank_unfair_00`, we evaluate the fairness of the program from which we obtain our queries using FairSquare.
 The benchmarks can be seen in the directory `fairsquare/dreal`.
 We provide a separate Docker image for running FairSquare benchmarks.
-To run these benchmarks, perform the following steps (starting from the top-level directory and outside of a container):
+To run these benchmarks, perform the following steps, starting from the top-level directory and outside of a container:

 1. Run `cd fairsquare`.
 2. Run `docker load -i fairsquare-image.tar` to load the FairSquare image.